Dale Mulholland

-Dale Mulholland (born August 16, 1964) is an American former soccer player who became a coach.
-As a player, he spent time in West Germany, the Soviet Union, Czechoslovakia and his native United States.
+Dale Mulholland (born August 16, 1964) is an American former soccer player and coach.
+As a player, he played in West Germany, the Soviet Union, Czechoslovakia and his native United States.
 His most notable achievement as a player was signing for Lokomotiv Moscow in 1990.
-As a coach he was worked in Thailand, Indonesia and the United States.
+As a coach he has worked in Thailand, Indonesia, and the United States.

 Early life

 Mulholland was born in Tacoma, Washington, in 1964.
 He attended University of Puget Sound and Warner Pacific College, where he majored in philosophy.

 Playing career

 In 1990, he was traded by the Orlando Lions in the American Professional Soccer League to Lokomotiv Moscow in the Soviet First League for Aleksandr Golovnya.
 He signed a one-year contract, becoming the first American to play in the USSR.
 Mulholland scored once in Moscow, a penalty in a match against FC Kuzbass Kemerovo in Locomotiv's last match of the 1990 Soviet First League.

 In 1991, he returned to the United States, playing with Miami Freedom of the American Professional Soccer League (APSL) during the summer of 1991 for the short American outdoor season.

 Mulholland made seven league appearances for Dukla Prague during the second half of the 1991–92 Czechoslovak First League season.